Notetaking Training

 Learning how to independently take notes effectively and efficiently is an important skill for all students.
 However, students who have low test, homework, and classwork scores may benefit from this intervention, particularly if they report difficulty organizing the academic content.
 Notetaking interventions are best suited for middle or high school students and are not typically used at the elementary school level.

-1. Collect baseline data on the student’s note-taking ability.
+• Collect baseline data on the student’s note-taking ability.
 Identify the specific strengths and weaknesses in the organization and content of their notes.

-3. Meet with the student to discuss the notetaking intervention.
+• Meet with the student to discuss the notetaking intervention.
 During this meeting, a set of teacher-created notes can be reviewed with an emphasis on the structure of the outline.
 Explain the rationale for the organization and separation of main concepts and supporting details.
 Describe how the intervention will be used in the upcoming weeks and inform the student of when the intervention will begin.
 If you are teaching a younger grade level or notice that multiple students are demonstrating difficulty with note taking, you may want to provide this initial instruction to the whole class.

-2. As the student becomes more practiced with the notetaking structure, the model notes can be phased out.
+• As the student becomes more practiced with the notetaking structure, the model notes can be phased out.
 For example, fewer supporting details can be included, so that the student gains experience filling in the information in without a perfect model.
-As you phase the instruction, continue pausing to provide prompts or ask questions (e.g., How could I write that in my notes?
-I don’t want to include all of the details, how might we shorten this for our notes?)
+Continue to engage the student(s) about notetaking strategies (e.g., How could I write that in my notes?
+I don’t want to include all of the details, how might we shorten this for our notes?).
+For instruction, you can pause throughout instruction to provide prompts or ask questions.
+For text, you can meet with the student to provide feedback.

-3. As the students learn the skill, it is important to provide informal feedback throughout the class lecture and to meet with the student to review their notes and provide more specific feedback.
+• As the students learn the skill, it is important to provide informal feedback and to meet with the student to review their notes and provide more specific feedback.
 It can also be helpful to ask questions about the process and any confusion they experienced.
 Encourage the student to correct any issues you find in their notes.

 • Start small.
 Pick a topic or lecture that is relatively simple and follows a clear structure for the first days of intervention.
 This will set the students up for success with the new technique.

-• Remember to continue providing praise for effort with this strategy, continued practice, and whenever possible success learning a new skills.
+• Remember to continue providing praise for effort with this strategy, continued practice, and whenever possible success learning new skills.

 • Notetaking can be very difficult for some children and adolescents, particularly those with ADHD.
 Further, this skill may be a new expectation for many transition age students.
 Validate this experience or challenge when appropriate and encourage continued practice.